Natural Products

 8. Fatigue and difficulty sleeping Over half of people with IBS report fatigue and IBS is also related to insomnia.
 Interestingly, poor sleep predicts more severe gastrointestinal symptoms the following day.

-9. Anxiety and depression IBS is linked to anxiety and depression, as well but it’s unclear whether IBS symptoms are an expression of mental stress or whether the stress of living with IBS makes people more prone to psychological difficulties.
+9. Anxiety and depression IBS is linked to anxiety and depression, as well but it’s unclear whether IBS symptoms are an expression of mental stress or whether the stress of living with IBS makes us more prone to psychological difficulties.

 How to help yourself

-Additionally, avoiding digestive stimulants, such as caffeine, alcohol and sugary beverages, can reduce symptoms in some people
+Lifestyle changes, such as a low-FODMAPs diet, stress relief, exercise and drinking plenty of water can also help.
+Additionally, avoiding digestive stimulants such as caffeine, alcohol and sugary beverages can reduce symptoms in some people

 If your symptoms don’t respond to lifestyle changes or over-the-counter treatments, there are several medications proven to help in difficult cases.